shoaibazadc/TryHackMe-Progress/rooms/03-soc-l1-alert-triage/writeup.md

 ## Overview

 This room simulated a real SOC alert triage.
-The room involved monitoring a SIEM dashboard, determining prioritisation logic, how to distinguish True Positives from False Positive and how to correctly assign and status alerts.
+The scenario involved monitoring a SIEM dashboard, determining prioritisation logic, distinguishing True Positives from False Positive and assigning the status of alerts.

 ---